Weight Watchers is a diet program with millions of members in over 30 different countries around the world.

 Lifetime members who drift from their weight target range have to pay weekly for meetings.
 They can then recover their Lifetime membership by going through the process again.

-Findings published in The Lancet in 2011 suggested that patients who were referred by their doctors to Weight Watchers lost about twice as much weight as those on standard weight loss care over a 12-month period.
+Findings published in The Lancet in 2011 suggested that patients who were referred by their doctors to Weight Watchers lost about

 The researchers concluded: